 By default, Storage Transfer Service copies a file from the data source if the file doesn't exist in the data sink or if it differs between the version in the source and the sink.
 The default is also to retain files in the source after the transfer operation.

 Who can use Storage Transfer Service?

-of the project, you can view and list transfer jobs and transfer operations
+- To view or list transfer jobs and operations —

 The project that creates the transfer job does not have to be associated with the buckets that act as the source or sink, but additional permissions are required to set up and use sources and sinks.
 See Configuring Access to Data Sources and Sinks for information on how to do this.

 There are a number of ways you can work with Storage Transfer Service:

 Use the Google Cloud Platform Console UI to create and manage transfer jobs.
 This is often the easiest and quickest way to get started with Storage Transfer Service.
 For more information, see Creating and Managing Transfers with the Console.